buildbot/buildbot_travis/README.rst

 Previous version of buildbot_travis had a specific UI.
 Now the buildbot nine UI has enough features to be usable for buildbot_travis

+Configuration UI has been implemented to have a UI for editing the global yaml file.

 How it works
 ============